| Demolition Man | If you've gotten this far, you should realize by now that my tastes in

 matter that the meat is rat.
 They meet Leary, who explains it all for them, but are interrupted by Phoenix, who's thawed out a bunch of

+cutthroats to help him do his mission.
 Many firefights later, with Bullock showing herself pretty capable in hand-to-hand combat ("Jackie Chan

 movies," she explains, which no doubt have all been banned.
 Naughty cop!).
 Then Spartan goes after Phoenix alone, as he must.
 They